-This week I set out to answer two questions that have been on my mind: Do pet owners really live longer?
+One consequence of the Covid pandemic is more people are buying or adopting new pets.
+This brings up several questions, including: Are pet owners happier than non-pet owners?
+Do these pet owners live longer and/or healthier lives?
 And how much does it cost to own a pet?
 Several studies have shown compelling rewards to sharing your life with a furry friend.
-I am partial to dogs, so I asked our superstar intern, Peter Bos, to research the costs and benefits of owning a dog.
+I am partial to dogs, so a couple years ago I asked our superstar intern, Peter Bos (now working in Finance for Disney in Orlando) to research the costs and benefits of owning a dog.
 His findings follow below:

 From Peter: Everyone knows that dogs are loyal, loving companions.
 What is less well known is the substantial health and happiness benefits that come from owning a dog.
 A Miami University study revealed that “pet owners fared better, in terms of well-being than non-owners on several dimensions,” especially regarding mental and physical health.
 These benefits are not limited to single folks, although pet ownership had the greatest impact on singles.
 Nevertheless, a study in Scientific Reports found that dog owners live longer than non-owners and the health benefits held true across all family types (singles, families, and couples).